Use these steps if you're having difficulty getting your video doorbell online.

 I see a gap between the doorbell and the back plate

-There are also third party 'screw-free' brackets for use with siding.
+Note: There are third party screw-free siding brackets available.
 Blink product warranty does not cover third party accessories, or any injury/damage resulting from their use.

-Click for more details about Mounting the Blink Video Doorbell.Delete
+Learn more about mounting the Blink Video Doorbell.Delete

 Consult a qualified electrician for the most safe troubleshooting, and be sure to turn off main power to the chime system at the breaker box before working with, or around, any electrical wires.Delete

-The Blink Video Doorbell is powered by two, size AA 1.5 volt Lithium non-rechargeable batteries.
+The Blink Video Doorbell is powered by two, size AA 1.5 volt lithium non-rechargeable batteries.
 Even when the doorbell is connected to powered wiring, batteries are the main power source.
 If the battery level is low, an alert is sent to the account owner and an icon appears.

 How to change batteries in the Blink Video Doorbell